Donald Trump Accused Of Doing ‘Racist’ Japanese And Korean Accents At High-Priced Fundraiser

 “Republicans can continue to claim that Trump isn’t a racist, but what they can’t explain is why this supposedly non-racist person continues to voluntarily do unprovoked racist things?” the report posed.

 Donald Trump has been fighting off allegations of racism related to a string of recent incidents, including a tweet telling four Democratic congresswomen of color to go back to their “original” countries.
-Of the four, three were born in the United States while the fourth is a naturalized citizen who emigrated from Somalia.
+Of the four, three were born in the United States, while the fourth is a naturalized citizen who emigrated from Somalia.

 During his Hampton fundraisers last night, Trump claimed he wasn't a racist then proceeded to mock US allies South Korea and Japan by mimicking Japanese and Korean accents.
 "Trump put on a fake Japanese accent to recount his conversations with Shinzo Abe."https://t.co/D6t4S8aLaN